 |Sync Services and Backup||SQLite ORMs’ as well as SQLite do not provide any cross-device or offline-first sync capabilities.
 The data is managed on the device only.|

-The offline-first methodology of the Realm SDKs means all changes are automatically persisted as fast as possible, with no further work from developers.
+The offline-first methodology of Realm's SDK means all changes are automatically persisted as fast as possible, with no further work from developers.
 This is accomplished by Realm always reading from its local copy first, before going over the network

 Atlas clusters have a full built-in backup strategy for snapshots and point-in-time recovery.